Quility: Design System

 • Inaccessibility: Most of the design system was behind on WCAG standards.
-Most of the core UI, like buttons, labels, and alerts, failed basic color contrast checks.
-We were also using font sizes that dipped below 12px, making some text inaccessible for reading.
+Most of the core UI, like buttons, labels, and alerts, failed basic color contrast checks and minimum tap surface requirements.

 • Lack of interaction states: Almost all existing components lacked visual feedback like hover and pressed states, making users unsure if an element was clickable or if the system had registered their input.